zhou-dong/people-to-people/keywords.md

----
-layout: page
-title: key words
-tagline: -- Just do it, it will pay!
----
-{% include JB/setup %}

 1. We use the properties of skills to be keywords.
     - Method: Use map-reduce to generate data from mongodb.
     - Result: